jayhenry/Project0-Getting-Started/INSTRUCTION.md

 4. Open the CMake GUI to configure the project:
     * `cmake-gui ..` or `"C:\Program Files (x86)\cmake\bin\cmake-gui.exe" ..`
         * Don't forget the `..` part!
 This tells CMake that the `CMakeLists.txt` file is in the parent directory of `build`.
-    * Make sure that the "Source" directory points to the directory `cuda-getting-started`.
+    * Make sure that the "Source" directory points to the directory `cuda-gl-check`.
     * Click *Configure*.
         * Select your Visual Studio version (2022), and `x64` for your platform. (**NOTE:** you must use x64, as we don't provide libraries for Win32.)
     * Click *Generate*.